TypeFox/monaco-languageclient/docs/oxlint.md

 - All rules in nursery (=under development) and unsupported rules are accompanied by a comment in [.oxlintrc.json](../.oxlintrc.json)
 - 2026-02-20: Deleted eslint and all plugins
+- 2026-03-04: Fixed all type aware issues, added import rules and removed all default rules